-SSRIs generally undergo hepatic metabolism, renal elimination, and differ significantly in terms of their half-lives.
+SSRIs generally undergo hepatic metabolism and renal elimination, and differ significantly in terms of their half-lives.
 The half-life of the specific SSRI depends on the half-lives of the parent compound and the metabolite.
-The serotonin discontinuation syndrome, a syndrome associated with abrupt discontinuation of SSRIs, is related to the half-life of the SSRI and its active metabolites.
+The serotonin discontinuation syndrome, a syndrome associated with abrupt discontinuation of SSRIs, is related to the half-life of the SSRI and its active metabolites (refer to the Serotonin discontinuation syndrome section of this summary for more information).
 The shorter the half-life of the SSRI and its metabolites, the higher the risk of serotonin discontinuation syndrome.
-For more information, see the Serotonin discontinuation syndrome section.